 - Practical info

 We offer guided day-tours in the areas around Røros, Alvdal and Rondane national park.
-Our day-tours last about 6 hours, and transport needed for the biking is included in the price.
-We also offer half day-tours.
-For all our tours we tailor the tour to your level and needs to make sure you get the most out of your day out!
+Transport needed for the biking is included in the price.

 Mountain biking in Alvdal, Tynset and Folldal